🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Photorealistic medium shot of a nature-inspired entry display: a tall ceramic vase stuffed with lush evergreen branches, a wooden crate on the floor styled with pinecones and birch logs, and a minimal wreath accented with dried citrus slices and eucalyptus on the wall; rustic textures, muted winter greens with natural wood and creamy walls, gentle morning daylight, corner angle for depth

-Bring the outdoors in—without the frostbite.
-Natural elements add texture and calm while keeping things seasonally chic.
+Bring the outdoors in, without the frostbite.
+Natural elements add texture and calm while keeping things seasonally chic, much like a rustic cabin-inspired room.

 • Evergreen branches: Pop them in a tall vase or basket.
 They smell amazing and last for weeks.